Covered Workers & Annual Pay - 2012 Annual Summary

 Produced by the Labor Market Information Center, South Dakota Department of Labor and Regulation, in cooperation with the U.S. Bureau of Labor Statistics.

-The number of workers within the Educational Services industry increased throughout 2011, expanding by 157 workers (4.7 percent).
-Some categories of this subsector had employment growth, which was offset by declines in others.
-The 2011 average number of workers within Educational Services settled at 3,476.
-While worker numbers steadily increased, average annual pay decreased $691 (2.3 percent) for a 2011 annual average of $29,657.
+The number of workers within the Educational Services industry increased throughout 2012, expanding by 179 workers (5.1 percent).
+All categories of this subsector had employment growth, except one.
+The 2012 average number of workers within Educational Services settled at 3,655.
+While worker numbers steadily increased, average annual pay decreased $331 (1.1 percent) for a 2012 annual average of $29,326.

-Educational services are usually delivered by teachers or instructors who explain, demonstrate, supervise and direct learning.
-Instruction is communicated in diverse settings, such as educational institutions, the workplace or the home through correspondence, television, the Internet or other electronic and distance-learning methods.
-All industries in the sector share this commonality of process, namely labor inputs of instructors with the requisite subject matter expertise and teaching ability.
+Educational services are usually supplied by teachers or instructors who explain, demonstrate, supervise and direct learning.
+Instruction is conveyed in diverse settings, such as educational institutions, the workplace or the home through correspondence, television, the Internet or other electronic and distance-learning methods.
+All industries in the sector share this cohesion of process, namely labor inputs of instructors with the requisite subject matter expertise and teaching ability.

-Worker growth in this industry resulted from the continuing emphasis on improving and increasing the education of our population in general, as well as those currently employed but in need of improving their skills.
+Worker growth in this industry resulted from the continuing emphasis on improving and increasing the education of our population in general, as well of those currently employed but in need of improving their skills.
+Other schools and instruction including fine arts schools, sports and recreation instruction and standardization examinations services experienced growth in the number of workers.
+The training provided by these establishments may include the use of simulators and simulation methods.
 Colleges, universities and professional schools were responsible for some of the growth in worker levels.
-Other schools and instruction providers, such as sports and recreation instruction and standardization examination services, experienced growth in the number of workers.
-Elementary and secondary schools experienced worker growth throughout 2011, expanding due to population growth in some areas.
+Elementary and secondary schools also experienced growth, expanding due to population growth in some areas.

 Education is important, as the amount and type of education individuals receive is shown to have a major influence on both the types of jobs obtained and corresponding earnings.
 Lifelong learning is important in acquiring new knowledge and upgrading skills, particularly in this age of rapid technological and economic changes.
 The educational services industry includes a variety of institutions that offer academic education, career and technical instruction, and other education and training to millions of students each year.